BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

   - `marker_size` sets the size of the cor / reference tracker marker displayed in the overlay.
 The value corresponds to the length of one arrow in cm.
   - `crosshair_distance` sets the focal distance of the crosshair.
 The value is interpreted in cm.
   - `crosshair_scale` adjusts the on-screen size of the rendered reticle.
+  - `crosshair_lock_to_horizon` keep the crosshair center leveled instead of following your gaze.
 - `[translational_filter]` and `[rotational_filter]`: set the filtering magnitude (key `strength` with valid options between **0.0** and **1.0**) number of filtering stages (key `order`with valid options: **1, 2, 3**).
   The key `vertical_factor` is applied to translational filter strength in vertical/heave direction only (Note that the filter strength is multiplied by the factor and the resulting product of strength * vertical_factor is clamped internally between 0.0 and 1.0).
 - `[input_stabilizer]`: [input stabilizer](#input-stabilizer) introduces temporal supersampling for reference tracker input data and (optionally) applies a butterworth/biquad low pass filter before handing over the values to the regular transalational and rotational filter stage.